Azure/azure-sdk-for-java/sdk/openai/azure-ai-openai-realtime/src/main/java/README.md

 - [x] `TokenCredential` type support for Azure.
 This should be easily accomplished by having a mechanism similar to `clientAccessUrlProvider`.
 The challenge in our case is that we need to also inject specific header values.
   - Solved by adding `AuthenticationProvider`
 - [ ] Convenience layer that allows for message grouping by their type.
 We could have convenience layer wrapper types for specific event types.
 Grouping `RealtimeServerResponse` subtypes like (`created` and `done` for example).
-- [ ] `ConnectionId` seems to be a WebPubSub specific concept.
+- [x] `ConnectionId` seems to be a WebPubSub specific concept.
 Adapt the async client to account for this.
+  - Reporting `eventId` instead.
+This should enable users to get some info on what went wrong throughout the process.